alielfilali01/blog-md-diff/blog-v2.md

 As part of our December release, we introduced 3C3H as a new evaluation measure of the chat capability of models, aimed at assessing both the factuality and usability of LLMs’ answers.
 Over the past three months, we have observed some interesting findings, which we share in this section.

 One emergent trend is that the various dimensions are almost perfectly correlated.
 In most cases, correct answers are scored as both highly helpful and harmless, while most models fail to maintain this correlation for the conciseness dimension.
 This generally reflects the way we train these models today, where increased helpfulness is often rewarded with higher verbosity.
 This trend has recently caught the attention of the research community, as exemplified by the release of OpenAI’s GPT-4.5 model.
-According to their use cases section **TODO**:[ADD A LINK], answers from GPT-4.5 are more concise than those from GPT-4, while still being equally helpful. **TODO**:(IS IT REQUIRED??comprehensive evaluation of gpt-4.5 will be available soon - post this release)
+According to their [use cases section](https://openai.com/index/introducing-gpt-4-5/), answers from GPT-4.5 are more concise than those from GPT-4, while still being equally helpful.

 ![HeatMap for o1-2024-12-17](https://huggingface.co/spaces/inceptionai/Arabic-Leaderboards/raw/main/assets/pictures/03-25/o1-heatmap.png)